-If relief is not to be delivered through reorganisation law, how are debtors to be insulated from the costs of financial distress, including the immediate risk of fire-sale outcomes?
+If relief is not to be delivered through reorganisation law, how are debtors to be insulated from the costs of financial distress, including the risk of fire-sale outcomes?
 In Part II of the paper, we identify two additional ways to deliver relief to newly defaulting debtors outside of the existing bankruptcy law framework.
-By comparison with this framework, these forms of relief require fewer legal resources (courts, etc.), are more readily tailored to the peculiar features of COVID-19 distress (i.e. pan-industry distress of exceptional magnitude prompted by unhedged business disruption), and are less likely to produce an unduly 'debtor-friendly' reorganisation law that persists into good times, compromising access to finance for all business debtors.
+By comparison with this framework, these forms of relief require fewer legal resources (courts, etc.), are more readily tailored to the peculiar features of COVID-19 distress (i.e. panindustry distress of exceptional magnitude prompted by unhedged business disruption), and are less likely to produce an unduly 'debtor-friendly' reorganisation law that persists into good times.

 The first mode of relief is for the state to offer to assume some or all of the debtor's liabilities.
 The state's offer could be expressed to be limited to a particular category of debt or liability (e.g. wages12), or more general (as where the state facilitates access to a zero interest / no fee loan or provides a cash grant to compensate for turnover losses13).
-Such relief could be termed a 'bail-out'.
-14 The costs of delivering this relief will be borne by taxpayers over time.

-11 Outside of a pan-industry crisis, creditors and counterparties will generally be much better positioned to accede to such a request.
+11 And when it may be reasonable to assume that debtors who need to 'buy time' due to temporary business disruption will generally be able to do so informally: outside of a pan-industry crisis, creditors and counterparties will be better positioned to accede to such a request.